Jump to content

 There are 2 ways you can pay your fee:

-You should get a receipt when you pay the fee.
+You should ensure that you get a receipt when you pay the fee.
 We will not refund the fee if your application is unsuccessful.

 We will not process your visa application without your biometric information, unless you are exempt.